Shopify/ruby-lsp/jekyll/index.markdown

 {: .note }
 The [code
 lens](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_codeLens)
-request requires specific commands to the implemented in the editor in order to work.
+request requires specific commands to be implemented in the editor in order to work.
 For VS Code, this is included with the Ruby LSP extension.
 If you are using a different editor, please check the editor's documentation on how to define the required commands.

 ![Code lens demo](images/code_lens.gif)